 Array

-For his project “codpiece everywhere”, Xin Liu has dealt with a historical accessory – the codpiece.
-Often conspicuously decorated or padded, it was a sign of masculinity and potency in the 15th/16th century.
-The codpiece has long since disappeared – but even today there are still certain items of clothing or behaviour that men use to flaunt their masculinity.
+For his project "codpiece everywhere", Xin Liu focussed on a historical accessory - the codpiece.
+Often conspicuously decorated or padded, it was a sign of masculinity and virility in the 15th/16th century.
+The codpiece is long gone - but even today there are still certain items of clothing or behaviour that men use to show off their masculinity.

-Xin Liu has created a collection of contemporary pubic capsules that explores how men construct the image of masculinity in public today.
-The pubic capsule was highly symbolic, revealing much about the self-image of the wearer.
-In the meantime, men are finding other forms of expressing themselves and emphasising their masculinity, and this is what he wants to show with his project and illuminate with a humorous eye.
-For example, there is an object made of grey sweat fabric – a reference to the social media trend of wearing grey sweatpants under which the genitals are clearly visible.
-Another work is hung with medals and questions why wearing these badges is accepted among men, but other colourful, decorative elements or jewellery are generally considered rather unmanly.
-A pubic cap covered with delicate peacock feathers alludes to the fact that in the animal world, males are richly decorated, colourful and flamboyant, whereas in humans these attributes are more commonly attributed to females.
+Xin Liu has created a collection of contemporary pubic capsules that explores how men today construct the image of masculinity in public.
+The pubic capsule was highly symbolic and revealed a lot about the wearer's self-image.
+Nowadays, men find other ways to express themselves and emphasise their masculinity, and he wants to show this with his project and shed light on it with a humorous perspective.
+For example, there is an object made of grey sweat fabric - a reference to the social media trend of wearing grey jogging trousers under which the genitals are clearly visible.
+Another work is hung with medals and questions why it is accepted for men to wear these badges, while other colourful, decorative elements or jewellery are generally considered rather unmanly.
+A pubic capsule covered with delicate peacock feathers alludes to the fact that in the animal world, males are richly decorated, colourful and conspicuous, whereas in humans these attributes tend to be attributed to women.

 Xin Liu

-Xin Liu was born and grew up in China.
-He is calling himself Yuanxin Tao, a jewellery poet with idyllic idealism.
-Between 2010 and 2022 he was educated at Jiangnan University in China, Pforzheim University in Germany and Royal Academy of Fine Arts in Antwerp, Belgium, where he completed his Master´s with highest honor.
-In 2020, he received the “Pforzheim revisited Berlin” fellowship at the German Museum of Technology in Berlin.
+Xin Liu, who calls himself Yuanxin Tao, was born and grew up in China.
+He initially studied industrial design at Jiangnang University in China.
+He then completed a Bachelor's degree in Jewellery at Pforzheim University and a Master's degree in Jewellery Design & Gold and Silversmithing at the Royal Academy of Fine Arts in Antwerp, which he completed with distinction in 2022.
+In 2020, he received the "Pforzheim revisited Berlin" scholarship at the German Museum of Technology in Berlin.